adklu/GNULOCSYS/README.md

 ---------------

-- GUI text database management system
+- GUI database management system
-- multiple terms glossary filter
+- glossary filter
 - dual editor view
 - external and internal search
 - multiple import/export functions
 - MySQL
 - GUI to create and copy tables, add, move and copy columns/name or rename columns.
 - non-destructive
-- import from text file (txt) or a spreadsheet (csv, xlsx via XLSX TOOL FOR GNULOCSYS) or other tables of the database.
+- import from text file (txt) or spreadsheet (csv, xlsx via XLSX TOOL FOR GNULOCSYS) or other tables of the database.
 - History", input of meta information, status notes, comments

 Example for a connection to MySQL server inside of a network: